NicoHood/Hoodloader/Readme.md

 SS   - RESET
 ```
 ![ProgrammingNano.jpg](ProgrammingNano.jpg)
-If you are programming the same board only MOSI, MISO, SCK, SS is needed to connect.
+If you are programming the same board (Uno/Mega) only MOSI, MISO, SCK, SS is required to connect.
 ![ProgrammingMega.jpg](ProgrammingMega.jpg)

 See Google code discussion: